slatedb/slatedb/docs/0002-compaction.md

 SlateDB’s tiered Compaction Scheduler will work as follows:
 1. Whenever a new CompactorUpdate arrives on the scheduler channel:
     1. The Compaction Scheduler groups SRs into levels L1, L2,...
 A level with a larger index is considered “lower” (ugh - this is confusing).
 The size of the runs in LN is at most `l0_sst_size X l0_compaction_threshold X compaction.scheduler.tiered.level_compaction_threshold^N`
     2. Iterate over the levels from lowest to highest.
 For each level, maybe schedule a compaction.
-The Compaction includes all SRs in the level as its source (TODO - we could probably include compactions for the higher level as well if it needs to be compacted, and so on - but we can add this later).
+The Compaction includes all SRs in the level as its source (we could probably include compactions for the higher level as well if it needs to be compacted, and so on - but we can add this later).
 The destination SR ID is the ID of the last SR in the level.
 Schedule a compaction for level N if:
         1. The number of SRs in N > `compaction.scheduler.tiered.level_compaction_threshold_runs`
         2. The number of SRs in N+1 < `compaction.scheduler.tiered.level_max_runs`
         3. The number of uncompleted compactions < `max_compactions`